Skip to main content

 What It Does

 Identifies the Autonomous System Number (ASN) responsible for routing traffic for an IP address.
-Returns the AS number, AS name (e.g., CLOUDFLARENET), organization (e.g., Cloudflare, Inc.), registration country, and network type classification (ISP, hosting provider, enterprise, education, or government).
-The response enriches Cloudflare's edge-level ASN data with a comprehensive database of 70+ major global networks, CDN providers, cloud platforms, and Tier-1 transit providers.
+Returns the AS number, AS name (e.g., CLOUDFLARENET), organization (e.g., Cloudflare, Inc.), registration country, network type classification (ISP, hosting provider, enterprise, education, or government), `type_source` so callers know whether the type came from a curated list or was inferred from the AS description, and the prefix's RPKI ROA validity (valid / invalid_asn / invalid_length / unknown) — the canonical signal for detecting BGP hijacks.
+Cloudflare edge-level ASN data is supplemented with a curated database of major global networks plus a Team Cymru fallback that covers every allocated AS.

 Why It's Useful